A Secret Diary of the First World War

 This book is not yet published but can be pre-ordered now.
 The publication date is listed below.
 Orders will be shipped as soon as the book is released.

--- Why rat hunting became a popular hobby in the trenches
+Why was rat hunting a popular hobby in the trenches?

--- What it actually felt like to be a teenager at war
+What did it really feel like to be a teenager at war?

 Take a journey through time and discover all the most important and incredible bits of the First World War.